ReFleXzZ/mux/README.md

 ![Mux layout](.github/muxOutput.png)

-Support for move advanced things like pane sizes and naming windows is comming soon™.
+Support for move advanced things like pane sizes and naming windows is coming soon™.

 ## Contributing